containers/buildah/docs/buildah-config.md

 Add an image *annotation* (e.g. annotation=*annotation*) to the image manifest of any images which will be built using the specified container.
 Can be used multiple times.
 If *annotation* has a trailing `-`, then the *annotation* is removed from the config.
+If the *annotation* is set to "-" then all annotations are removed from the config.

 **--arch** *architecture*